axibase/atsd/api/data/properties/delete.md

 The actual deletion from the disk, which removes both the `DELETE` marker as well as earlier records, occurs in the background as part of a scheduled procedure called `major compaction`.

-Properties that are re-inserted before the `major compaction` is completed with timestamps earlier than the `DELETE` marker will not be visible.
+Properties that are re-inserted before the `major compaction` is completed with timestamps earlier than the `DELETE` marker is not visible.

 To identify pending `DELETE` markers for a given type and entity, run: